Lesson 1: The Business Behind the App

 Web application support and maintenance are two of the most neglected parts of the development process.
 While everyone is excited to work on new features or the latest framework, very few developers enjoy reading through legacy code, updating framework versions, or debugging an antique.

-Let’s take a look at how Siftware can offload some of this work to third parties and let your developers focus on what they do best.
+Let’s take a look at how Siftware can let you offload some of this work to a third party and let your developers focus on what they do best.

 Start with an audit

-We start by performing a comprehensive audit to ensure that your web application is working optimally and securely.
+We start by performing a php application code & security audit to ensure that your web application is working optimally and securely.
 That way, you no longer have to worry about an unexpected security breach or performance issue taking the application offline.

 Our audit covers many different areas, including:

 - Code structure, frameworks, and libraries: Does the code follow best practices?
 Are there any risks?
 Are you using the latest versions of frameworks?
 What are your options?